-Clinical researchers must be familiar with the details of the "Regulations Amending the Food and Drug Act Regulations" (1024 – Clinical Trials, Part C, Division 5) of September 1, 2001" which were amended to require sponsor submission of a clinical trial application (CTA) for drug trials, a reduced default time for Health Canada review of applications, sponsor compliance with Good Clinical Practices (GCP), and Health Canada inspections/compliance verifications.
+Clinical researchers must be familiar with the details of the "Regulations amending the food and drug regulations (1024 - clinical trials)" which were amended to require sponsor submission of a clinical trial application (CTA) for drug trials, a reduced default time for Health Canada review of applications, sponsor compliance with Good Clinical Practices (GCP), and Health Canada inspections/compliance verifications.
 These regulations apply to clinical trials (Phase I – Phase III) for both new investigational drugs and some marketed drugs.

 It is important to note, that the use of marketed drugs outside of the approved indication (i.e. new age group, new disease entity or new dose range) now require Health Canada approval for use in a clinical trial, whether investigator or industry initiated.

 Following receipt of a CTA by a study sponsor and Health Canada's internal review, either a 'No objection letter' (NOL) or 'Not satisfactory notice' is issued by Health Canada.
 Any protocol amendments following the initial approval of the trial must also be submitted to Health Canada for approval.
 The Biomedical Research Ethics Board (BREB) withholds the certificate of final ethical approval pending receipt of a copy of the study's 'No objection letter' for new study submissions and subsequent applicable protocol amendments.